Overview

 CocoSign approaches security the way a smaller, focused company should β by implementing the standards that matter and being transparent about what's verified versus what's claimed.
 The encryption baseline is solid: AES-256 for stored documents, TLS 1.3 for in-transit protection, and PKI (Public Key Infrastructure) technology ensuring cryptographic non-repudiation on every signed document.

 Authentication is straightforward but effective.
-Standard plans include email-based verification codes for signers.
-The Premium tier adds two-step verification, which layers a second authentication factor before signers can access documents β useful for sensitive contracts where you need to confirm the person opening the link is actually the intended recipient.
+Lower paid plans include email-based verification codes for signers.
+The Business tier adds two-step verification, which layers a second authentication factor before signers can access documents β useful for sensitive contracts where you need to confirm the person opening the link is actually the intended recipient.

 On the legal and regulatory side, CocoSign covers ESIGN Act, UETA, and eIDAS β the core trio for US and EU legally binding signatures.
-GDPR compliance is maintained through strict access controls and internal audits.
-For healthcare-specific needs, HIPAA compliance is available on the Advanced Solutions plan, and the platform also claims PHIPA compliance for Canadian healthcare data β a credential you don't see from most competitors at this price point.
+GDPR compliance is maintained through standard access controls.
+For healthcare-specific needs, HIPAA compliance is gated to the Advanced Solutions plan.
+PHIPA and other regional healthcare frameworks get a mention in marketing, but confirm them in contracting before you build any cross-border medical workflow.

 The audit trail is comprehensive: every signing event logs the signer's name, email, IP address, timestamp, and a unique document hash.
 This data is designed to be admissible as evidence in legal proceedings, giving SMBs the same forensic-grade documentation that enterprise platforms charge three times as much for.